jordanebranch/jordanebranch.github.io/_posts/2018-04-01-sass-classes.md

 }
 {% endhighlight %}

 This is the bread and butter of how we keep front-end designers from opening up partials at christmas time and finding socks instead of that brand new bike.
-However, there is always room for improvement.
+However, there is always room for improvement and I can't say this is the best method for every site.
+This is just how we made sense of our mess.
+Some sites are much more complex and thus require a more complex strategy.

-The next step would be to get our back-end developers on board with understanding our class names by creating a product language.
+The next step for us would be to get our back-end developers on board with understanding our class names by creating a product language.
 For example, is an editorial story an article or a post?
 To be continued...